manujsdev/manu-blog-svelte/src/lib/articles/config-nvim-with-lua-file-explorer/index-en.md

   end)
 ```

-- To use <GenericLink ariaLabel="nvim-web-devicons" href="https://github.com/kyazdani42/nvim-web-devicons" target="_blank">nvim-web-devicons</GenericLink>, it requires a patched font: <GenericLink ariaLabel="nerdfonts" href="https://www.nerdfonts.com" target="_blank">nerdfonts</GenericLink>.
+- To use <GenericLink ariaLabel="nvim-web-devicons" href="https://github.com/kyazdani42/nvim-web-devicons" target="_blank">nvim-web-devicons</GenericLink>, it requires a patched font: <GenericLink ariaLabel="nerdfonts" href="https://www.nerdfonts.com" target="_blank">nerdfonts</GenericLink>, if you want icons.
 I recommend that you use it.

 3. Install the packages: